mantik-ai/core/doc/MantikHeader.md

 ## Data Type

-Each Mantikfile must contain type-related information
+Each MantikHeader must contain type-related information

 ### DataSet

-A DataSet Mantikfile must contain a field `type` which declares its type.
+A DataSet MantikHeader must contain a field `type` which declares its type.

 It must contain a field `format` which maps to a format plugin.

 ### Algorithm

-A Algorithm Mantikfile must contain a field `type` with sub fields `input` and `output` which declared input and output Data Types.
+A Algorithm MantikHeader must contain a field `type` with sub fields `input` and `output` which declared input and output Data Types.

 It must contain a field `stack` which maps to a algorithm plugin.